The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Remarks

 \textbf{On the Folk Theorem.} The wide range of equilibrium payoffs described by the Folk Theorem is sometimes viewed as a drawback, as it diminishes the predictive power of the model in determining the outcome of a game.
 However, a different perspective can be taken.
 The fact that a strategy profile constitutes an equilibrium implies a certain degree of stability.
-Thus, the existence of multiple stable strategy profiles suggests that if the game is currently stabilised on a suboptimal equilibrium, there is likely a stable strategy profile that could be discovered and adopted with higher payoffs for the players.
+Thus, the existence of multiple stable strategy profiles suggests that if players are playing a non-Pareto optimal equilibrium, there is a stable strategy profile that could be discovered and adopted with higher payoffs for each of the players.

+\textbf{From Finite Recall to Finite Memory.} A careful reading of our proofs reveals that, instead of having players condition their actions upon private histories with finite recall, one can generalise to having players condition their actions upon any private state from a finite set of states.
+This means that Theorems \ref{thm: perfmon_Qlearning} and \ref{thm: perfmon_qrepl} can be stated in more general terms - with finite memory rather than finite recall.
+With finite memory it is possible to represent strategies that depend on signals received arbitrarily far in the past, which is not possible with finite recall.
+The set of strategy profiles thus supported in this regime is substantially different.

-\textbf{Consequences for Stochastic Games.} We prove Theorem \ref{thm main 2} extending the methodology of \cite{giannou2021convergence}.
+\textbf{Consequences for Stochastic Games.} We prove Theorem \ref{thm: perfmon_qrepl} extending the methodology of \cite{giannou2021convergence}.
 A careful reading of our proof reveals that, when applied to the Stochastic Games framework studied in \cite{giannou2021convergence}, our extension ensures local convergence to strict equilibria for a larger class of dynamics than the projected gradient dynamics that was the sole focus of attention of \cite{giannou2021convergence}.